-Figure 49: Geometric Dual of a Graph
+Figure 50: Geometric Dual of a Graph

-• 2.
+- 1. Place a node in each face, including the exterior face - 2.
 Two nodes are adjacent if the corresponding faces share an edge

 The original planar graph is called the primal and the newly constructed graph is called the dual.
 The dual of a planar graph is still planar.